Federated Neural Bandits: Background and Problem Setting

-We use $f(x;\theta)$ to denote the output of a fully connected NN for input $x$ with parameters $\theta$ (of dimension $p_0$), and use $g(x;\theta)$ to denote the corresponding gradient.
+Let $f(x;\theta)$ denote the output of a fully connected NN for input $x$ with parameters $\theta$ (of dimension $p_0$) and $g(x;\theta)$ denote the corresponding (column) gradient vector.
 We focus on NNs with ReLU activations, and use $L\geq2$ and $m$ to denote its depth and width (of every layer), respectively.
-We follow the initialization technique from~\cite{zhang2020neural,zhou2020neural} to initialize the NN parameters $\theta_0 \sim \text{init}(\cdot)$.
-Of note, as a common ground for collaboration, we let all $N$ agents share the same initial parameters $\theta_0$ when training their NNs and calculating their \emph{neural tangent features}: $g(x;\theta_0)/\sqrt{m}$ (i.e., the random features mapping of the NTK~\cite{zhang2020neural}).
-Furthermore, we use $\mathbf{H}$ to denote the $(TKN) \times (TKN)$-dimensional NTK matrix on the set of all $TKN$ contexts~\cite{zhang2020neural,zhou2020neural}.
-Similarly, we also define $\mathbf{H}_i$ as the $(TK) \times (TK)$-dimensional NTK matrix for agent $i$, which only makes use of the $TK$ contexts observed by agent $i$.
-We defer the details on the definitions of $\mathbf{H}$ and $\mathbf{H}_i$'s, the NN $f(x;\theta)$, and the initialization scheme $\theta_0 \sim \text{init}(\cdot)$ to Appendix~\ref{app:more:background} due to the limited space.
+We follow the initialization technique from~\citet{zhang2020neural,zhou2020neural} to initialize the NN parameters $\theta_0 \sim \text{init}(\cdot)$.
+Of note, as a common ground for collaboration, we let all $N$ agents share the same initial parameters $\theta_0$ when training their NNs and computing their \emph{neural tangent features}: $g(x;\theta_0)/\sqrt{m}$ (i.e., the random features embedding of NTK~\citep{zhang2020neural}).
+Also, let $\mathbf{H}$ denote the $(TKN) \times (TKN)$-dimensional NTK matrix on the set of all received $TKN$ contexts~\citep{zhang2020neural,zhou2020neural}.
+Similarly, let $\mathbf{H}_i$ denote the $(TK) \times (TK)$-dimensional NTK matrix on the set of $TK$ contexts received by agent $i$.
+We defer the details on the definitions of $\mathbf{H}$ and $\mathbf{H}_i$'s, the NN $f(x;\theta)$, and the initialization scheme $\theta_0 \sim \text{init}(\cdot)$ to App.~\ref{app:more:background} due to limited space.